mucsci-students/2022fa-475-Dreadcore/README.md

 - CONTROLS ARE INSIDE OF THE OPTIONS MENU YOU CAN ENTER THE OPTIONS SCREEN DURING THE MAIN MENU, AND PAUSING (ESCAPE KEY) THE GAME AND CLICKING OPTIONS.
 - THE GAME IS BEST PLAYED @ 1920X1080 RESOLUTION
 - If you get stuck please check out our discord channel #group4-discussion, there are some helpful videos that may cover two spots players may likely get stuck.
 However we will answer any questions you guys have if theres anything else!
-- If stuck after using spider mode keep pressing F to return to the players body.
-- Weird bug can happen when interacting with the portal button in the game, sometimes a message to press E pops up sometimes it doesn't.
-Press E on the button to activate it.

 # Tips
 - There are no death pits in this game.
 Don't be afraid to jump down and explore to your heart's content.